 We caught up with Morrie’s tour before tonight’s game.
 Bill was explaining a picture of old Municipal Stadium to Pat.
 The couple also received a tour of the Royals Hall of Fame, where director Curt Nelson showed them a Royals hat worn by Bill!

 Bill’s baseball career took him to Cleveland in 1972, so he never played at the current stadium as a Royal.
 However, he told us that he did help build the stadium in the offseason alongside Frank White and other players!
 (Bill had the chance to catch up with Frank tonight).
-Bill later pitched here as a member of the Twins in 1975 (and this was his first time back since 1975!)
+Bill later pitched here as a member of the Twins (and this was his first time back since the final outing in 1977!)

 At the time, he thought that Royals Stadium was “wonderful” and describes The K as “awesome” now after the recent renovations.
 Bill fondly remembers the excitement of being a 22-year old rookie in 1969 and pitching against the best of the best.
 We asked him about his one-hitter, the first in club history.
 Bill recalled allowing a third inning single to Eddie Leon of the Indians (the Indians also had four walks in the 10-0 KC win on August 9, 1969 in Cleveland).
 Welcome to Kauffman Stadium, Bill, we’re glad to see you back in KC!